History of Sialkot: British Raj

 Allama Iqbal, the philosopher-poet credited inspiring the Pakistan Movement, was born in Sialkot in 1877.

 Sialkot, along with Punjab as a whole, was captured by the British following their victory over the Sikhs at the Battle of Gujrat in February 1849.
 During the British era, an official is known as The Resident who would, in theory, advise the Maharaja of Kashmir would reside in Sialkot during the wintertime.

 During the Sepoy Mutiny of 1857, the two Bengal regiments based in Sialkot rebelled against the East India Company, while their native servants also took up arms against the British.
 In 1877, the Sialkot poet Allama Iqbal, who is credited for inspiring the Pakistan Movement, was born into a Kashmiri family that had converted to Islam from Hinduism in the early 1400s.
 British India's first bagpipe works opened in Sialkot, and today there are 20 pipe bands in the city.

 Iqbal Manzil the residence of Allama Iqbal.

 Sialkot's modern prosperity began during the colonial era.
 The city had been known for its paper making and ironworks prior to the colonial era, and became a centre of metalwork in the 1890s.
 Surgical instruments were being manufactured in Sialkot for use throughout British India by the 1920s.
 The city also became a centre for sports goods manufacturing for British troops stationed along with the North West Frontier due to the availability of nearby timber reserves.

+In 1904, Rising Sons of India (Loyal Orange Lodge No. 899) was established.
+A branch of the Orange Order, the fraternity practiced Protestantism and Orange heritage.
+It was primarily made up of Ulster-Scots soldiers serving in the Royal Irish Rifles.
+The lodge held its meetings in the city's Wesleyan Church buildings.

 As a result of the city's prosperity, large numbers of migrants from Jammu region of Jammu and Kashmir came to the city in search of employment.
 At the end of World War II, the city was considered the second most industrialised in Punjab, after Amritsar.
 Much of the city's infrastructure was paid for by local taxes, and the city was one of the few in British India to have its own electric utility company.

 The first communal riots between Hindus/Sikhs and Muslims took place on 24 June 1946, a day after the resolution calling for the establishment of Pakistan as a separate state.
 Sialkot remained peaceful for several months while communal riots had erupted in Lahore, Amritsar, Ludhiana, and Rawalpindi.
 The predominantly Muslim population supported Muslim League and the Pakistan Movement.

 While Muslim refugees had poured into the city escaping riots elsewhere, Sialkot's Hindu and Sikh communities began fleeing in the opposite direction towards India.
 They initially congregated in fields outside the city, where some of Sialkot's Muslims would bid farewell to departing friends.
 Hindu and Sikh refugees were unable to exit Pakistan towards Jammu on account of conflict in Kashmir, and were instead required to transit via Lahore.